 \section{Discussion and Conclusion}

-This study provides a novel approach for the estimation of causal mediation effects that unifies the binary, multi-valued, and continuous treatments as well as the mixture of discrete and continuous treatments under a sequential ignorability condition.
-We establish the asymptotic normality for our proposed estimators.
-In particular, we show that our proposed estimators attain the semiparametric efficiency bounds when the treatment is discrete, and asymptotically more efficient than the existing method when the treatment is continuous.
+This study provides a novel approach for estimating causal mediation effects, which unifies the binary, multi-valued, and continuous treatments and the mixture of discrete and continuous treatments under a sequential ignorability condition.
+Furthermore, we establish the asymptotic normality for our proposed estimators.
+In particular, we show that our proposed estimators attain the semiparametric efficiency bounds when the treatment is discrete and asymptotically more efficient than the existing method when the treatment is continuous.
 Nevertheless, our study has some limitations that should be addressed by future research.
-First, extension to allow for high-dimensional covariates is needed, since the fully nonparametric estimation suffers from the curse of dimensionality.
+First, an extension to allow for high-dimensional covariates is needed since the fully nonparametric estimation suffers from the curse of dimensionality.
 Second, our idea is readily applicable to panel data, which is commonly observed in practice; however, the asymptotic analysis could be more difficult and a worthwhile future study.